-The Anatomical Board of the State of Texas has the duty to inspect and approve all facilities that desire to receive, hold, dissect, or perform research on any human body or anatomical specimen that originated from one of the Willed Body Programs within this state.
-This process set forth in Title 25, Part 4 of the Texas Administrative Code and Chapter 691 of the Texas Health and Safety Code give uniform guidelines and continuity to the process and provides assurance to the citizens of this state that those bodies donated for the purposed of educational and research activities are kept in appropriate facilities that ensure the ethical and respectful treatment that these donors deserve.
+The Anatomical Board of the State of Texas has the duty to inspect and approve all facilities that desire to receive, hold, dissect, or perform research on any human body or anatomical specimen that originated from one of the Willed (Whole) Body Programs within this state, even those acting under the name "Non-transplant Tissue Banks".
+This process and authority is set forth in Title 25, Part 4 of the Texas Administrative Code and Chapter 691 of the Texas Health and

+Safety Code and gives uniform guidelines and continuity to the process.
+This essential function performed exclusively by the Anatomical Board of the State of Texas provides assurance to the citizens of this state that those bodies donated for the purposes of educational, research, or healthcare worker skill training activities are performed only in appropriate facilities that ensure the legal, ethical and respectful treatment that these donors deserve.